DuniAfrika/Agroghala-frontend/README.md

 ## Agroghala
 ### Project Summary
-- The Issue we are hoping tio solve
+- The Issue we are hoping to solve
 - How our tech solution can help
 - Our idea
 ### Technology Implementation